 A common blunder is sending a special offer for a vehicle that a customer just purchased.
 All that effort spent cultivating that unique experience could potentially go to waste because of broken communication and outdated information in your DMS.

 Other mistakes that plague dealers are based on assumptions about customer needs.
 It’s true, you know your customer base inside and out.
 That’s a differentiator when compared to self-serve car-buying options.
 But leaning on perceptions and anecdotal information rather than statistical analysis can leave your customer relationships at risk.

 Dealership software engineered by someone looking for the patterns in vast piles of data ensures that your customer experiences the right engagement for them.
 You and your teams no longer have to deal with the challenge of interpreting and identifying your dealership’s trends.
-Instead, you can focus on taking action and leave it up to a dedicated data scientist to develop a customer engagement strategy.
+Technology partners with the right data science resources will allow you to focus on taking action with your consumers.
+Leave it up to the software’s dedicated data scientists to develop the customer engagement strategy.